wp-plugins/google-one/readme.txt

 3. Google +1 Using shortcode in widget area.

 == Changelog ==

+= V1.2.4 - 23.07.2015 =
+* NEW : Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft).

 = V1.2.3 - 23.06.2015 =
 * NEW : Ability to restore settings to defaults.